• Skip to primary navigation

 Scroll down to printable recipe for ingredient quantities.

-Warming up the honey in the microwave or on stovetop not only helps the dried chile peppers infuse their flavor, but it also helps thin out the honey to stir them together more easily.
+Warming up the honey in the microwave or on the stovetop not only helps the dried chile peppers infuse their flavor, but it also helps thin out the honey to stir them together more easily.

 Metal sieve, bottle of honey, chile pepper flakes and peppers on marble surface